 When I visited the second time, I limited myself to two items.
 I went again for the Sopa tortilla, and added an order of beef tacos.
 There are four tacos per order.
 They are made with the small tortillas, but all come with plenty of beef and other toppings.
 The beef was well cooked and seasoned and they were absolutely delicious.

-Having bit a few weeks between the first visits and sitting down to write.
+Having been a few weeks between the first visits and sitting down to write.
 I put in another visit just a couple of days ago.
 This time I ordered a single Tamal de Pollo, an Enchilada, and once again the Sopa Tortilla.
 This time around there was much more filling in the Tamal.
 The Enchilada was good and crunchy with a well-seasoned set of toppings.
 The soup of course, was good as always.

 Everything at Mercadito Latino is made from scratch.
 This means that you may have to wait a little while to enjoy your food.
 Fortunately the food is very much worth the wait.
 The owner is very friendly and the atmosphere is laid back and relaxed.